Lewis Armistead: Civil War

 Lewis Armistead is buried next to his uncle, Lieutenant Colonel George Armistead, commander of the garrison of Fort McHenry during the Battle of Baltimore, at the Old Saint Paul's Cemetery in Baltimore, Maryland.

+Legacy

+Armistead's sword was returned to the South at a reunion of Civil War veterans held at Gettysburg in 1906.

+His death is memorialized in the Friend to Friend Masonic Memorial located on the Gettysburg Battlefield, dedicated in 1994.

 In popular media

 In Gettysburg, the film version of Michael Shaara's novel The Killer Angels, Armistead was portrayed by actor Richard Jordan, who died shortly afterwards.
 In the film, the meeting between Armistead and Bingham at the High Water Mark was altered with Lt.
 Thomas Chamberlain (portrayed by C. Thomas Howell), brother of Col. Joshua Lawrence Chamberlain, taking Bingham's place.
-In the movie, Armistead was shot in the chest.
+In the original novel and in the movie, Armistead was shot in the chest; in the novel, Armistead dies on the spot, but that is corrected to two days afterward in the movie end titles.

 Actor John Prosky depicted Armistead for a special appearance in Gods and Generals, accompanying Pickett at Fredericksburg.

 Armistead is a character in the alternate history novel Gettysburg: A Novel of the Civil War (2003) by Newt Gingrich and William Forstchen.